 The Google human quality rater guidelines modify these to simpler constructs:

 SO – how do you optimise for all this?

-You could rely on old-school seo techniques, but Google doesn’t like thin pages in 2016, and you need higher quality unnatural links to power low-quality sites these days.
+You could rely on old-school SEO techniques, but Google doesn’t like thin pages, and you need higher quality unnatural links to power low-quality sites these days.
 That is all a risky investment.

-Google has successfully made that way forward a mine-field for smaller businesses in 2016.
+Google has successfully made that way forward a minefield for smaller businesses.

 A safer route with a guaranteed ROI, for a real business who can’t risk spamming Google, is to focus on satisfying user satisfaction signals Google might be rating favourably.

-How a user searches is going to be numerous and ambiguous and this is an advantage for the page that balances this out better than competing pages in SERPs.
+How.
+Why and Where from a user searches are going to be numerous and ambiguous and this is an advantage for the page that balances this out better than competing pages in SERPs.

 High-quality copywriting is not an easy ‘ask’ for every business, but it is a tremendous leveller.